Online Drawing Development Year

 Dimensions/Duration

-State category: 'Drawing' or 'Additional Work' - Dimensions should be listed in centimetres.
+State category: 'Drawing' or 'Additional Work'

 Application results

-After the deadline, a panel of practicing artists will review applications based on your statement and digital portfolio.
+After the deadline, a panel of practising artists will review applications based on your statement and digital portfolio.
 There is no interview or sketchbook submission required.
 Successful applicants will be notified within one month of the deadline.

 Building your portfolio